phnx-im/docs/src/functional_requirements.md

 ### Functional Requirements for the Network

+Entities able to access the homeserver via the network

 1. MUST be able to register a new user

 ### Functional Requirements for Users